Makeover Documentation

 - Does not apply cool buttons to 'Modal' screens.

-- 'Option' boxes are not made transparent - helps with windows 'line through option' bug.
+- 'Option' boxes are not made transparent - helps with windows 'line

 - Window Font Color added.